-The Neighborhood Regulations Division of the Miami-Dade County Permitting, Environment and Regulatory Affairs is responsible for enforcing the Minimum Housing Code.
-The office is located at 11805 SW 26 ST, Suite 230, phone No. 786-315-2552.
-Trained staff are available from 7:30 a.m. to 4:00 p.m., Monday through Friday, to answer questions, provide information and assist you in the investigation of violations of the minimum housing standards.
+The Neighborhood Regulations Division of the Miami-Dade County Department of Regulatory and Economic Resources is responsible for enforcing the Minimum Housing Code.
+The office is located at 11805 SW 26 Street, Suite 230 (786-315-2552).
+Trained staff are available from 7:30 a.m. to 4 p.m., Monday through Friday, to answer questions, provide information and assist you in the investigation of violations of the minimum housing standards.

 Owner and Tenant Responsibilities

 Every citizen, whether a home owner or tenant, has a responsibility to keep his residence in safe and sanitary condition.
 The Minimum Housing Code sets forth certain responsibilities for owners and tenants.

 1. To keep the dwelling in good structural condition;

 2. to provide adequate plumbing, hot water, lighting, and ventilation;